Derek Cole

 Choose Lost Mary if you want:

 Independent airflow control (separate from mode).
 Smoother, more balanced flavor profiles.
 A more discrete, elegant device design.
 Thermal color-changing body (MT15000).
 Slightly lower pricing at the 15K tier.
 Natural-tasting fruit flavors for all-day use.
+Or the new Nera 70K for an ultra-high-puff pod system.

 Is Geek Bar or Lost Mary better?

 Neither is categorically better — they're optimized for different priorities.
 Geek Bar wins on screen quality, flavor variety, AI tuning (Pulse X), and physical OFF switch.
 Lost Mary wins on independent airflow control, smoother flavor profiles, and discrete design.
 Core performance (puff count, battery, vapor quality) is nearly identical between brands.
+See our full Geek Bar guide and Lost Mary guide for brand-specific deep dives.

 Which has better flavors — Geek Bar or Lost Mary?

 Geek Bar flavors are bolder and more intense — heavy on candy sweetness, cooling agents, and vibrant top notes.
 Lost Mary flavors are smoother and more balanced with natural-tasting fruit profiles.
 Geek Bar has more flavors overall (54+ vs 30+).
 Choose Geek Bar for exciting, attention-grabbing profiles; choose Lost Mary for refined, all-day comfort.
+For ranked lists, see Best Geek Bar Flavors and Best Lost Mary Flavors.

 Geek Bar Pulse vs Lost Mary MT15000 — which should I buy?

 Specs are nearly identical: both have 15K puffs, 16ml e-liquid, dual mesh coils, and dual modes.
 The Pulse has a bigger screen and more flavors.
 The MT15000 has independent airflow control and a thermal color-changing body.
 The MT15000 is typically $1-3 cheaper.
-For full Pulse analysis: Pulse 15K Review.

 Can you adjust airflow separately on Geek Bar?